 - Dr Sarah Lee Director, School of Computing Sciences and Computer Engineering, University of Southern Mississippi and Board of Directors for MS Coding Academies, University of Southern Mississippi

-- JP Jonathan Panter Mississippi Coding Academies
+- Jonathan Panter Mississippi Coding Academies

 - Cole Shearer Product Director, gener8tor Upskilling, gener8tor